Abdulelah-O/BERT-text-generation-for-Arabic-language/README.md

 ## 📂 Project Structure

 .
-├── nlp_dataset/ # Dataset (not uploaded – see instructions below)
+├── nlp_dataset/
-├── results/ # Training results & logs (not uploaded)
+├── results/
-├── trained_model/ # Trained model weights (not uploaded)
+├── trained_model/
-├── src/
-│ ├── data_preprocessing.py # Arabic text preprocessing functions
-│ ├── model_training.py # Model training script
-│ ├── text_generation.py # Text generation script
-│ └── utils.py # Helper utilities
-├── BERT-Arabic_Text_Genration.ipynb # Main notebook (step-by-step demo)
+├── BERT-Arabic_Text_Genration.ipynb
-├── requirements.txt # Dependencies
-├── .gitignore # Exclude large files/folders
-└── README.md # Project documentation

 - nlp_dataset/: Contains the raw Arabic text data, organized into different categories.
 This data is used for training the model.